mbelekar/search-app/README.md

 #### Application
 - `Application` ties together cli, search and data load/transform functionality.
 It passes data config to `DataBuilder`.
 Once it gets back loaded/transformed data, it passes this along with the user selected search options from `CLI::UserCommand`/ `CLI::TicketCommand` class to the correct search class(returned by `SearchFactory`).
 The search results are then displayed using `DataDisplay` module (mixed-in with `Application`)

-The design of this application has turned out to be flexible and follows principles of loose coupling and single responsibility.
-Where applicable, modules have been used.
-Objects and config are injected as dependencies.

 Application flow:![search-app](https://user-images.githubusercontent.com/1658005/123136945-d47bd400-d496-11eb-98c6-10752fb2030d.png)

 #### Tests: